 Thanks so much for this interview, and for your enthusiasm for this book, too.
 It’s been great “chatting” with you!

 As you can see, Ricki is absolutely delightful and extremely gracious!
-Thanks for the super sweet words, Ricki, as well as the gift of your “must have” new cookbook!
+Thanks for the super sweet words, Ricki, as well as the gift of your “must-have” new cookbook!
+Now let’s get to that gluten-free Autumn Fruit Crumble, shall we?

 - 1⁄3 cup (45 g) coconut sugar